connyval/connyval/README.md

 I invite you to [contact me](https://ocvpprofessional.cloud)

 > [!NOTE]
-> I hope, my showcase can help ypu to groeming your knowledge, too!
+> I hope, my portfolio can help you to growm your knowledge, too!

 > [!TIP]
-> Always, to put in practice everything that you learn.
+> Always, in puttting in practice everything that you learn.

 > [!IMPORTANT]
-> Give me any feedback or just to contact me!
+> Give me any feedback or just contact me!

 > [!WARNING]
-> Urgent, dont stop learning.
+> Urgent, don't stop learning.

 > [!CAUTION]
-> The unique risks is not to become to be better everyday.
+> The unique risks is not to be better, everydays.